tareq1988/wp-recaptcha-integration/readme.txt

   To handle this there is a filter `recaptcha_disabled_html`.
 You can return a message for your logged-in users here.
 Check out the [GitHub Repo](https://github.com/mcguffin/wp-recaptcha-integration) for details.

-- Old style reCaptchas do not work together with **WooCommerce**.
+- Old style reCaptcha does not work together with **WooCommerce**.

 - In **WooCommerce** the reset password form can not be protected by a captcha.
-To overcome this restriction I requested a little change in the official WC repository, so there is hope for a future version.
-See: (https://github.com/woothemes/woocommerce/pull/7029)
+Woocommerce does not fire any action in the lost password form, so there is no way for the plugin to hook in To overcome this restriction [I asked for a little change](https://github.com/woothemes/woocommerce/pull/7029) in the official WC repository.
+Sadly it did not make into the WC core.

-- There is no (and as far as one can see, there will never be) support for the **MailPoet** subscription form.
+- Due to a lack of filters there is no (and as far as one can see, there will never be) support for the **MailPoet** subscription form.

 == Installation ==

 First follow the standard [WordPress plugin installation procedere](http://codex.wordpress.org/Managing_Plugins).

-Then go to the [Google Recaptcha Site](http://www.google.com/recaptcha), sign up your site and enter your API-Keys on the configuration page.
+Then go to the [Google Recaptcha Site](http://www.google.com/recaptcha), register your site and enter your API-Keys on the configuration page.

 == Frequently asked questions ==

-= The login captcha says 'ERROR: invalid sitekey' What can I do? =
+= The login captcha says 'ERROR: (something somthing)'.
+What can I do? =

-Log in with an administrator account and ignore the captcha.
-If the keys are invalid, the captcha test will be skipped and you will see a admin message, asking you to set up a new keypair.
+If it says 'Invalid sitekey' and you checked the 'Prevent lockout' option on the plugin settings (it's on by default) you can log in with an administrator account and ignore the captcha.
+If the keys are really invalid, the plugin will let you in, so you can set up a new keypair.

+When you see "Invalid domain for site key", then the key is okay in general, but not for your domain.
+The server can not test this case, so an effective lockout prevention is not possible.

-If this does not work for some reason, you will either need access to your WordPress installation (via SSH or FTP) or database access.
+You will either need access to your WordPress installation (via SSH or FTP) or database access.

 **With FTP Access:**